hjwp/extended-mypy-django-plugin/README.rst

 This mostly works and is in a reasonable tidy state, but there needs to be a lot more tests created and more work done on ensuring that the ``mypy`` daemon can still produce the correct results as code changes.

+The current tasks to do next include:

+* Actual test coverage
+* Remake the ``Dependencies`` class to be coherent and not so messy

+  * Probably implement an actual graph structure that can be added and removed from incrementally
+  * Remove the ``get_customize_class_mro_hook`` in favour of looking at the ``Depdendencies`` hook.

+* Add more functionality and ensure the code works at scale
+* Potentially make it so that getting information from django context happens in a subprocess so that the import space of the plugin itself is not soiled by the imports from the django project (makes refreshing the context difficult)